You won’t build up your credit history with these cards, and you have to watch out for fees, but they do offer consumer protections.

 TD Bank’s 2019 Checking Experience Index found that the most common reasons people cited for using prepaid cards were to avoid debt and prevent overspending.
 The study went on to highlight the discrepancies that exist in the groups that use prepaid cards.
 Unbanked Americans represent 7% of the population, but 23% of prepaid card users.

 When choosing a prepaid card, look for a card that fits your specific needs.
-For instance, some prepaid cards let you pay bills online, and even up automatic monthly payments.
-Some will issue payments via electronic check issued by the card company or let you withdraw cash from an ATM using a special PIN.
+For instance, some prepaid cards let you pay bills online, and even handle automatic monthly payments.
+Some will make payments via electronic check issued by the card company or let you withdraw cash from an ATM using a special PIN.

 If you’re looking to use your prepaid card long term, consider getting a card that doesn’t charge fees to reload.
 It’s also a good idea to know if purchase protection coverage is offered by the card issuer and if it charges ATM and foreign transaction fees.

 How to get a prepaid debit card

 The prepaid industry has expanded in recent years, and consumers have many options from which to choose.

 These include prepaid cards with benefits aimed at specific lifestyles.
 Expect to see more incentives such as Walmart’s cash back rewards, which gives cardholders 3% cash back for using their Walmart MoneyCard at Walmart.com, and 1% back for using it in-store.